-Figure 7: Typical application circuit 1
+Figure 6: Typical application circuit 1

-The energy source is a RF source, and the storage element is a standard Li-ion battery cell.
+The energy source is a thermo-electric generator, and the storage element is a standard Li-ion battery cell.
 The radio communication makes use of a transceiver that operates from a 3.3 V supply.
 A micro-controller supplied by a 1.8 V supply controls the application.